gautam7-github/EuropeInternet_EDA-Forecasting/readme.md

 - Data Indexing on Country and Quarters
 - Data Splitting on Top 5 Countries in EU
 - Visualisation via Power BI
-- Time Series Forecasting on France Data using SARIMAX Model (Shit Results - Less Samples)
+- Time Series Forecasting on Europe Data using Recent Period Weighted Moving Average

 ## screenshots: